zdm65477730/EdiZon-SE/README.md

 # How to compile

-  1. Clone the EdiZon repo to your computer using `git clone https://github.com/WerWolv/EdiZon`.
+  1. Clone the EdiZon SE repo to your computer using `git clone https://github.com/tomvita/EdiZon-SE`.
   2. Download and install devkitA64.
 It comes bundled with the [devkitPro](https://devkitpro.org) toolchain.
   3. Use the pacman package manager that comes with devkitPro to download and install libNX, portlibs (`switch-portlibs`) and freetype2 (`switch-freetype`).
   4. The rest of the compilation works using the `make` command.